-research, but this is also valuable information for students.
+You will note that the emphasis in these principles is on providing psychological services rather than conducting research, but this is also valuable information for students.
 It is interesting that the discussion of ethics in introductory psychology almost always occurs exclusively in the area of research.
 This oversight can be remedied by talking about ethics as a topic that applies to all psychologists.
 Providing case studies and asking for class discussion of the ethical issues can be used to promote critical thinking.
-If you wish to discuss ethics in research, refer to "Lecture/Discussion Topic: Ethics in Psychological Research with Humans."
+If you wish to discuss ethics in research, refer to "Lecture/Discussion"